StevenWeir038/Kennel39/README.md

 For a small site, it's better for the web app to serve its own static files rather than rely on a 3rd party API.
 It was also much easier to setup.

+Update - there was an unforseen deployment issue with [Heroku](https://status.heroku.com/incidents/2413).
+As described by the link this was to prevent unauthorised access to gitHub repositories.

+This was resolved by deploying to Heroku via the CLI in Gitpod.  **TODO**

 ## Features